-The goals of the Middle School language arts program are for students to read, analyze, appreciate, and enjoy high-level texts representing a variety of genres and to communicate clearly, concisely and accurately in both writing and speaking.
+Students read, analyze, appreciate, and enjoy high-level texts representing a variety of genres.
 Through discussions, independent and group projects, writing, and presentations, students explore literature, grammar, the mechanics of writing, and vocabulary.
 They exercise critical thinking skills as they respond to quality literature and to differing viewpoints.
-Students acquire higher level vocabulary by working in the Wordly Wise curriculum weekly.
-Below are some examples of the literature for the 2013-2014 school year:

 *Students who complete the Geometry course in 8th grade will receive Geometry or Common Core II credit for high school.

-Science at the Middle School level invites students to take an active role in their learning and to refine their investigative skills as they examine a range of scientific concepts and understandings.
+Science invites students to take an active role in their learning and to refine their investigative skills as they examine a range of scientific concepts and understandings.
 Using hands-on activities, inquiry-based labs, scientific readings, research, and discussions, teachers encourage students to apply their knowledge of science to real-life situations and events.
 The integration of math and technology helps students analyze and present scientific data and findings.
-As students work, they are encouraged to apply the skills and problem solving strategies employed by people working in scientific fields.
+As students work, they are encouraged to apply the skills and problem-solving strategies employed by people working in scientific fields.

 6th Grade: Earth Science

 Geology, Hydrology, Meteorology, Mapping, Climate and Resources, Astronomy

 Earthquake Resistant Structures: Students work in teams to research earthquakes, build a structure from Popsicle sticks/straws, then test the structure for strength and durability on the shake table.